isaac-weaver-kr/node-api-boilerplate/README.md

 - Ping & healthcheck routes
 - Jest testing
 - Linting
-- Swagger connected to JSDocs for generated API Docs off comments `/api/api-docs`
+- Swagger connected to JSDocs for generated API Docs from comments `/api/api-docs`
 - Babel configured to build to `/dist`